 Note: To make things easier and prevent errors while updating your phone using this method, I’d strongly suggest staying away from manually performing any modifications to the /system or /vendor partitions.
 Even the slightest of changes to these partitions can lead to failed updates.

+So by now, you have learned how to root ROG Phone 2 using Magisk (without TWRP) and also how to install firmware updates on it after rooting.
 If you face any problems while rooting your phone or installing updates using the above instructions, or have any doubts, please feel free to let me know.
 I will try to the best of my knowledge to help you.